mongodb/docs-realm/docs-release-notes.md

 ## Web SDK

-- Landing Page: Corrected copy on page regarding support of Sync for the SDK.
+- Landing Page: Correct copy on page regarding support of Sync for the SDK.

 ## Other
-- Internal: Updated the facets.csv with Realm SubProduct values to programmatically tag the SDK repos correctly.
+- Internal: Update the facets.csv with Realm SubProduct values to programmatically tag the SDK repos correctly.

 # September 1, 2023